 Even after almost forty years since its creation, this language is still used to write Operating Systems, and create compilers and interpreters for other Programming Languages such as Python, Perl, PHP, BASIC etc.

 This concludes the first lesson “Introduction to C Programming”.
-Hope you found it useful.
+I hope you found it helpful.
 Feel free to share this course using the sharing buttons below and do Enrol if you haven’t already.
-In the next lesson, we will learn to install the Codeblocks IDE.
+In the next lesson, we will learn how to install the Codeblocks IDE.